-Obsessive-compulsive people and the detail-oriented among us often have trouble asking for help.
-While you are making your thorough preparations, also be sure to contact friends and family on both sides of your move to help you in any way possible.
+Obsessive-compulsive people and the detail-oriented among us often have trouble asking for your thorough preparations, also be sure to contact friends and family on both sides of your move to help you in any way possible.
 Many hands really do make the work lighter, which can relieve a lot of stress.
 You'll be glad for the company, too.